 Billingsgate Roman House and Baths

-For more information email Billingsgate Bathhouse.
+Private tours can be arranged on request.
+For more information email Billingsgate Bathhouse

-The site is located in the basement of an office block.
+Accessibility: the archaeological site is located in the basement of an office block.
 The only access is via a staircase (2, 9 and 3 steps).